Dedzsinator/pyHMSSQL/ARCHITECTURE.md

    - B+ Tree indexes provide efficient key-based and range-based access
    - When data is modified, indexes are updated accordingly
    - The optimizer selects appropriate indexes for query conditions

+4. **Advanced Query Processing**:
+   - For views, the view definition is retrieved and executed
+   - For procedure calls, the procedure body is executed step by step
+   - For function calls, the function is executed and its result integrated into the query
+   - For triggers, associated triggers are executed when table events occur

 ## B+ Tree Implementation